ishaarain03/HalalLens-FYP/README.md

-# HalalLens
+# HalalLens – AI-Powered Food Ingredient Classifier

-HalalLens is a Python-based application designed to help users identify whether a food product is Halal, Haram, or Doubtful by analyzing its ingredient list.
-The project uses Optical Character Recognition (OCR) to extract text from product labels and compares the detected ingredients with a predefined dataset to determine the product's status.
+HalalLens is an AI-powered application that helps users determine whether a food product is **Halal, Haram, or Doubtful** by analyzing its ingredient list.
+The system uses **Optical Character Recognition (OCR)** to extract text from product labels and compares the detected ingredients with a predefined dataset for classification.

 ## Features

 - Extracts ingredient text from food labels using OCR
-- Analyzes ingredients against a dataset
-- Classifies products as Halal, Haram, or Doubtful
+- Classifies ingredients as Halal, Haram, or Doubtful
+- Uses a CSV-based ingredient database
-- Simple and user-friendly workflow
+- Fast and easy-to-use workflow
-- Built using Python
+- Built with Python

 ## Technologies Used

 - Python
-- Optical Character Recognition (OCR)
+- OCR (Optical Character Recognition)
 - CSV Dataset
-- Machine Learning Concepts
+- Artificial Intelligence Concepts

 ## Project Structure

 ```
 HalalLens/
-├── src/
-│   ├── main.py
+│── main.py
-│   ├── ocr.py
+│── ocr.py
-│   ├── dataset.py
+│── dataset.py
-│   └── constants.py
+│── constants.py
-├── input/
-│   ├── dataset.csv
+│── dataset.csv
-│   └── test.jpg
+│── test.jpg
+│── README.md
 ```

 ## How It Works

-1. Upload an image of a food ingredient label.
+1. Capture or upload an image of a food ingredient label.
-2. The application extracts the text using OCR.
+2. Extract ingredient text using OCR.
-3. The extracted ingredients are compared with the dataset.
+3. Compare extracted ingredients with the ingredient database.
-4. The system classifies the product as Halal, Haram, or Doubtful.
+4. Display the classification result:
+   - ✅ Halal
+   - ❌ Haram
+   - ⚠️ Doubtful

 ## Future Improvements

-- Develop a Flutter-based mobile application
+- Flutter mobile application
-- Improve classification accuracy using AI models
+- Generative AI integration for smarter ingredient analysis
-- Support real-time camera scanning
+- Real-time camera scanning
-- Expand the ingredient database
+- Larger ingredient database
+- Cloud-based API support

 ## Author

 **Isha Saleem**

-BS Computer Science Student
+BS Computer Science Graduate
 The Shaikh Ayaz University, Shikarpur

+## License

+This project is developed for academic and educational purposes.